in-toto/in-toto/demo/README.md

 use for verification.

 Here is what happens behind the scenes:
- 1. Toto wraps the command `vi foo.py`,
+ 1. In-toto wraps the command `vi foo.py`,
  1. hashes the product `foo.py`,
  1. stores the hash to a piece of link metadata,
  1. signs the metadata with Bob's private key and